vyos/vyos-documentation/docs/interfaces/pppoe.rst

    Default value is 64.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> interface <prefix-interface> address <local-addr>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> interface <delegatee> address <address>

-   This statement specifies the interface address used locally on the interfcae where the prefix has been delegated to.
+   Specify the interface address used locally on the interfcae where the prefix has been delegated to.
 ID must be a decimal integer.

    It will be combined with the delegated prefix and the sla-id to form a complete interface address.
 The default is to use the EUI-64 address of the interface.

    Example:

-   Using `<id>` value 65535 will assign IPv6 address <prefix>::ffff to the interface.
+   Using ``<id>`` value 65535 will assign IPv6 address ``<prefix>::ffff`` to the interface.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> interface <prefix-interface> sla-id <id>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> interface <delegatee> sla-id <id>

-   This statement specifies the identifier value of the site-level aggregator (SLA) on the interface.
+   Specify the identifier value of the site-level aggregator (SLA) on the interface.
 ID must be a decimal number greater then 0 which fits in the length of SLA IDs (see below).
 For example, if ID is 1 and the client is delegated an IPv6 prefix 2001:db8:ffff::/48, dhcp6c will combine the two values into a single IPv6 prefix, 2001:db8:ffff:1::/64, and will configure the prefix on the specified interface.

 Operation
 =========